-OBDLink MX+ is suitable for DIYers, enthusiasts, and semi-professionals as it offers many basic and a few advanced features.Check Price at Amazon
+OBDLink MX+ is suitable for DIYers, enthusiasts, and semi-professionals as it offers many basic and a few advanced features

 2. OBDLink LX Bluetooth OBD2 Adapter Windows and Android

-With the right app, it can perform some tasks including virtual gauges, detailed graphs, logs, and exporting data.
+The right app can perform some tasks, including virtual gauges, detailed graphs, logs, and exporting data.

 Battery Saver: Unlike most OBD2 scanners, this one uses minimum battery power (0.2 watts) and also comes with a sleep feature.

 128-Bit Encryption: OBDLink LX is unhackable because it works on 128-bit data encryption.